lyft/clutch/docs/advanced/workflow-feedback-framework.md

 - `ratingScale`: the scale presented to the user as well as the scale option the user selected.
 This is then normalized to a score out of 100.
 - `metadata`: additional contextual information on the feedback submission, such as what was the survey question, what was the origin (i.e. Wizard or header placement), the url search params (to know what the user was looking up), and whether the feedback was formally submitted (described below).

-In order to collect as much feedback data as possible, a `submitSuvey` API call is made every time an emoji rating is selected, even if the user did not click the submit button.
+In order to collect as much feedback data as possible, a `submitSuvey` API call is made every time an emoji rating is selected even if the user did not click the submit button.
 Because of this, the feedback service uses the `client_id` from the feedback submission to continue updating the user’s feedback throughout the session to ensure we store the most recent submission.
 As part of this, there is a `userSubmitted` field in the feedback metadata to know whether the submission was formally submitted.